martkist/freech-lib-js/README.md

 ## 0.2.0

 * Resources can now remove themselves from the cache using their own trim() function.
-* New function Twister.trimCache(timestamp) deletes every resource from the cache that is older than the timestamp, or has not been accessed since the timestamp.
+* New function Freech.trimCache(timestamp) deletes every resource from the cache that is older than the timestamp, or has not been accessed since the timestamp.
 Needed to manage localStorage size in browsers.
 * Resources with invalid signatures now get removed from the cache.